-Summer is just around the corner, which means road trips galore!
+Summer is here, which means road trips galore!
 But that also means increased traffic.

 With an increase in traffic congestion, comes an increase in tractor trailers.
 Because of the size of these big rigs, it can be difficult to maneuver safely around them.
 Whether it's on a multiple-lane roadway, or you're passing on a highway, make sure to follow these steps to pass with care and keep everybody in both vehicles out of harm's way!
 If you respect truck drivers by following these simple tips, they'll return the favor.